nmschroeder/tree_mortality/README.md

 ## analysis directory

-Scripts for figures and analysis discussed in the paper
+Scripts for figures and analysis discussed in our study

 ## data directory